transmissions11/solcurity/README.md

 - `C26` - Prefer using WETH over ETH when possible.
 - `C27` - Use SafeERC20 or check return values safely.
 - `C28` - Don't use `msg.value` in a loop or where reentrant delegatecalls are possible (like if using Multicall)
+- `C29` - Updating a struct/array in memory won't modify it in storage.

 ## Calls in Functions